 Renewals.
 Contracts that are being renewed in accordance with their terms are not considered to be newly issued contracts and are not subject to competitive procurement procedures.

 Temporary Extensions or Renewals.
-Contracts for a single period of one year or less, for the temporary extension or renewal of an expiring and nonrenewable, or recently expired, contract, other than a contract for public improvements.
+With the exception of Price Agreements, contracts for a single period of one year or less, for the temporary extension or renewal of an expiring and nonrenewable, or recently expired, contract, other than a contract for public improvements.

 Temporary Use of City-Owned Property.
-The city may negotiate and enter into a license, permit or other contract for the temporary use of city-owned property without using a competitive selection process if:
+The city may negotiate and enter into a license, permit, or other contract for the temporary use of city-owned property without using a competitive selection process if:

-The contract results from an unsolicited proposal to the city based on the unique attributes of the property or the unique needs of the proposer;
+The contract results from an unsolicited proposal to the city based on the unique attributes of the property or the unique needs of the offeror;

 The proposed use of the property is consistent with the city’s use of the property and the public interest; and